gblazquez/bowshockpy/docs/source/user_guide/outputs.rst

 Plots of the morphology and kinematics of the bowshock
 ------------------------------------------------------

 For each bowshock, a plot named *bowshock_model_<n>.pdf* will be generated with the morphology and kinematics of the bowshock model.
-At the left, the first six parameters are the input parameters of the bowshock are shown: v_j is the velocity of the internal working surface, v_0 is the velocity at which the jet material is ejected sideways from the internal working surface, va is the velocity of the ambient, L_0 is the characteristic scale, z_j is the position of the internal working surface from the origin, r_b,f is the final radius of the bowshock, and m is the mass of the bowshock shell.
+At the left, the input parameters of the bowshock are shown: v_j is the velocity of the internal working surface, v_0 is the velocity at which the jet material is ejected sideways from the internal working surface, va is the velocity of the ambient, L_0 is the characteristic scale, z_j is the position of the internal working surface from the origin, r_b,f is the final radius of the bowshock, and m is the mass of the bowshock shell.
 In addition, four parameters has been derived: t_j is the dynamical time of the bowshock, rho_a is the ambient density, mdot_0 is the rate of jet material ejected sideways from the internal working surface, and mdot_a,f is the rate of ambient material incorporated into the bowshock shell.

 .. figure:: images/bowshock_model_1.jpg